chinmay002/chinmay002.github.io/_posts/2022-10-12-Healthcare Price Prediction.md

 ---
 title: "Healthcare Price Prediction Model"
+date: 2022-11-29
-date: 2022-11-29 categories: [Projects, Machine Learning]
+categories : [Projects, Machine Learning]
 tags: [Machine Learning, Healthcare, Decision Tree, SVM, Linear Regression, R]
-pin: true
+pin: True

 ---

 ## Goal:
-* Analyze the healthcare data and predict which patients will be spending more
+* Analyze the healthcare data with 7.5k+ rows and 14 features and predict which patients  will be spending more.
 * Provide Recommendation to Heath Management Organization on how they can reduce the total health costs.
 ## Overview:
 * **Dataset Description** : The project involves analyzing a dataset containing various personal attributes, such as smoking habits, exercise routines, and living locations, with a total of 13 attributes per individual.